In Vitro Diagnostic Fibrin Monomer Paracoagulation Test; Final Guidance for Industry and FDA Reviewers/Staff

 Hematology and Pathology Branch

 Additional copies are available from the Internet.
-You may also send an e-mail request to firstname.lastname@example.org to receive an electronic copy of the guidance or send a fax request to 301-827-8149 to receive a hard copy.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
 Please use the document number (2242) to identify the guidance you are requesting.

 In Vitro Diagnostic Fibrin Monomer Paracoagulation Test